 - a) For structures designed or constructed above the proven high groundwater table, intermittent stormwater pumping will be permissible to the City stormwater system where approved by the City Engineer.
-All operations and testing must be consistent with the requirements in Sanitary Sewer/Storm Drain Regulation Bylaw 6618. - b) Where structures are designed or constructed below the proven high groundwater table, groundwater pumping will not be permitted.
-The City will only approve designs that include provisions for eliminating, over the long term, groundwater penetration into the structure, as well as assurances for addressing buoyancy concerns.
+All operations and testing must be consistent with the requirements in Sanitary Sewer/Storm Drain Regulation Bylaw 6618. - b) Where structures are designed or constructed below the proven high groundwater table, permanent groundwater pumping will not be permitted to discharge to the storm system.
+The City will approve designs that include provisions for eliminating groundwater penetration into the structure, while addressing buoyancy concerns.
 These design aspects must be reviewed and approved by the City Engineer. - c) Refer to the latest BC Building code for drainage discharge requirements in parkades.